-During his first year, State Superintendent Mohammed Choudhury visited all of Maryland's local education agencies - 23 counties and Baltimore City - to engage with students, staff, and local superintendents throughout the state.
+Since joining the State Department of Education in July 2021, State Superintendent Mohammed Choudhury has visited all of Maryland's local education agencies - 23 counties and Baltimore City - to engage with students, staff, principals, and local superintendents throughout the state.
 Visits consisted of shadowing a student during classes, school programs, lunch and even recess!
-During these fully-immersive experiences, he actively participated in classwork, physical education, and student-led meetings.
-These shadows were followed by a shadow of the local education agency's superintendent.
+During these fully-immersive experiences, the State Superintendent actively participated in classwork, physical education, and student-led meetings.
+These shadows were followed by a shadow of the local education agency's superintendent and/or school principal.
 Each visit was documented on the Maryland State Department of Education's social media platforms detailing the day's happenings.

-KENT COUNTY
+DORCHESTER COUNTY